syncfusion-content/windowsforms-docs/WindowsForms/Tools/NavigationPackage/XPTaskBar/ProvideItemsBackgroundBrush-Event.md

 title: ProvideItemsBackgroundBrush Event
 description: Concepts and Features
 platform: windowsforms
-control: Navigation Package
+control: XPtaskBar
 documentation: ug
 ---
-## ProvideItemsBackgroundBrush Event
+# ProvideItemsBackgroundBrush Event

 This event occurs when the Items portion of the XPTaskBar Box gets drawn.
 Users may custom draw the Items portion of the XPTaskBar Box with different colors.